Gurrt/software-process/assignment-1/grading_model.md

 Below is the grading rubric for the failed case paper.
 In total a 100 points can be earned.
 The total number of points divided by 10 is the grade.
 E.g. 60 points is the grade 6.
 The pass mark is 60 points.

 ###Grade
 The rubric below is already filled in.
 The <i>italic</i> category is the points we think we ought to get.
-When we add all the points together (10, 7, 7, 7, 7, 35) we come up with 73 points which is the grade 7.3.
+When we add all the points together (10, 7, 7, 7, 7, 35) we come up with 73 points.
+When we divide 73 by 10 our grade is a 7.3.

 |   |  Level 1 | Level 2   | Level 3   | Level 4   |
 |---|---|	---|---|---|